 - Unthank Hall (completed summer 2021) on Humpy Lumpy Lawn contains the Student Welcome Center, PNW Market, academic spaces, and residences for 700 students.

-- Removal of Walton Hall and construction of two new residence hall buildings: the New Residence Hall will contain academic spaces, a service center, a package locker delivery center, and residences for 705 students.
-The New Apartment-Style Residence Hall will contain four-person and single-occupant studio units for 400 students.
+- Removal of Walton Hall and construction of two new residence hall buildings (completed August 2023): Yasui Hall contains academic spaces, a service center, a package locker delivery center, and residences for 705 students.
+Yasui Hall contains four-person and single-occupant studio units for 400 students.

 - Removal of Hamilton Hall and development of a new green space which will be larger than the Humpy Lumpy Lawn that Unthank Hall replaced.